-- 606. Should there be no satisfactory resolution at Step III, the Union has the right to submit and advance the grievance to final and binding arbitration within thirty (30) calendar days of receipt of the Step III response by submitting a request for arbitration to the ERD Director.
+- 617. Should there be no satisfactory resolution at Step III, the Union has the right to submit and advance the grievance to final and binding arbitration within thirty (30) calendar days of receipt of the Step III response by submitting a request for arbitration to the ERD Director.
 The ERD Director shall issue a letter referring the Union to the City Attorney's Office within thirty (30) calendar days of receipt.
-The Union shall contact the City Attorney's Office by letter, copied to the ERD Director's letter referring the Union to the City Attorney's Office.
+The Union shall contact the City Attorney's Office by letter, copied to the Employee Relations Director, via US mail, within thirty (30) calendar days of the date of the ERD Director's letter referring the Union to the City Attorney's Office.
 The parties shall utilize a standing panel for arbitrator selection.
 To select an arbitrator from the standing panel, the parties shall strike arbitrators alternately from the standing panel until one arbitrator remains to hear each particular case.
 The party who strikes first will alternate between the parties; however, the first party to strike will be determined by lot, coin flip or other comparable method.
-The parties acknowledge that in a particular case they retain the right to be able to mutually agree to select an arbitrator who may or may not be on the standing panel. - 607.
+The parties acknowledge that in a particular case they retain the right to be able to mutually agree to select an arbitrator who may or may not be on the standing panel. - 618.
 The parties will utilize a standing arbitration panel of 7 arbitrators ("Standing Panel"), plus two alternates.
 To form this Standing Panel, the parties will simultaneously exchange a list of 9 proposed arbitrators.
 From the two lists, those arbitrators who appear on both lists shall be selected.
 To complete the Standing Panel, the parties will strike the names remaining on the two lists until the Standing Panel is completed.
 The first alternate will be the last name struck and the second alternate will be the second to the last name struck.
-The party to strike first will be determined by lot, coin flip or other comparable method. - 608.
+The party to strike first will be determined by lot, coin flip or other comparable method. - 619.
 If an arbitrator is no longer available or willing to serve on the Standing Panel due to death, retirement, incapacity, or other reason personal to the arbitrator, the position becomes vacant and the first alternate will replace that arbitrator.
 The second alternate will replace any other arbitrator whose position becomes vacant prior to the annual process described in paragraph

-612(c) below.
-If there are additional vacancies, those vacancies will be filled annually pursuant to the method described in 612(c) below.
+623(c) below.
+If there are additional vacancies, those vacancies will be filled annually pursuant to the method described in 623(c) below.